 Use this option to load the default settings for optimized system configuration.
 When you load the default settings, some of the parameters are grayed-out with their fixed settings.
-These grayed parameters are not user-configurable.
+These grayed-out parameters are not user-configurable.

-The following dialog box appears when you select Load Default Settings from the main menu:
+The dialog box below appears when you select Load Default Settings from the main menu: